Yakima GrandTour 16 Review

 Our Analysis and Test Results

-One feature that stands out with this cargo box is its mostly flat interior floor, with no bulky knobs or other attachments for your gear to get hooked on when loading or unloading the GrandTour.
+The GrandTour is an impressive cargo box with a mostly flat interior floor, with no bulky knobs or other attachments for your gear to get hooked on when loading or unloading.

 Ease of Use

-Our first set of tests and evaluations for these roof-mounted cargo boxes focuses on how easy they are to install or remove from a typical vehicle, as well as how convenient and easy it is to store and load your gear.
+Our first set of tests and evaluations for these roof-mounted cargo boxes focuses on how easy they are to install or remove from a typical vehicle and how convenient it is to store and load your gear.
 The GrandTour took top marks in this metric, delivering on each point.

-Right off the bat, we love how there is essentially no assembly required to get the GrandTour ready for install.
-You just need to locate the keys taped to the exterior of the box, open the lid, then use the included torque wrench to loosen each of the clamps.
+Right off the bat, we love how there is essentially no assembly required to get the GrandTour ready for installation.
+You just need to locate the keys taped to the exterior of the box, open the lid, then use the included torque wrench to loosen each clamp.

-Once the clamps are loosened sufficiently to clear your crossbars, you can lift it up and onto your racks — with the help of a friend — and then use the same tool to tighten the clamps.
-This wrench will click to alert you when you have applied enough torque to the clamps, helping to prevent under or over-tightening them.
+Once the clamps are loosened sufficiently to clear your crossbars, you can lift them up and onto your rack — with the help of a friend — and then use the same tool to tighten them.
+This wrench will click to alert when you have applied enough torque to the clamps, helping to prevent under or over-tightening them.
 With plastic attachments employed ubiquitously among cargo boxes, over-tightening can potentially stress or break the attachments.
-We like that Yakima incorporated this design detail to help prevent such breakage, as well as preventing the box from shifting around due to being too loose.
+We like that Yakima incorporated this design detail to help prevent such breakage, as well as prevent the box from shifting around due to being too loose.
 The entire installation process usually only took us 5-10 minutes, making this a great option if you are someone who is planning on frequently installing and removing your cargo box.

 We also like that these clamps have a wider range of crossbar compatibility than some of the other models, wrapping around the third-party square crossbars we used for testing much more completely than some of the other models we have tested.
-We feel confident that this model will fit more crossbars than most models we have tested.
+We feel confident that this model will fit more crossbars than most.

 The GrandTour is also convenient and hassle-free when it comes to loading your gear.
 The 16 cubic foot model we tested can fit items up to 185 cm in length (fitting the most common ski lengths).
 The 18 cubic foot model can hold items up to 210 cm — more than enough for the majority of alpine skis on the market.
 The dual-side opening container lets you access your belongings from both sides of the car — a huge plus in our minds.
-The floor of the box is much more flat, unlike much of the competition that has knobs and other attachments sticking up from their floors.
+The box floor is much more flat, unlike the competition with knobs and other attachments sticking up from their floors.

-For our durability metric, we rated and compared how sturdy and well-built each box felt to our experts who have assessed dozens of cargo boxes over several years.
+For this metric, we rated and compared how sturdy and well-built each box felt to our experts, who have assessed dozens of cargo boxes over several years.
 We focus primarily on how floppy the lid feels, as well as looking at any wear and tear that these cargo boxes might have sustained throughout our testing process.
-The Yakima GrandTour again did very well, earning one of the better scores of the group for its impressive showing in our durability metric.

-The lid on this cargo box is quite rigid and opens and closes smoothly.
+The lid on the GrandTour is quite rigid and opens and closes smoothly.
 The locking lever is ergonomic and easy to turn, with a heft to it that makes us confident that it is built to last.
-The clamps have sliding seals to keep moisture or dust out and we never had any problems with water intrusion during heavy rain or snowstorms.
+The clamps have sliding seals to keep moisture or dust out, and we never had any problems with water intrusion during heavy rain or snowstorms.

 However, we do have one concern about the GrandTour when it comes to durability.
 While it didn't sustain any noticeable wear and tear during testing, we are mildly concerned that the extremely glossy finish will show scratches and scuffs much more readily than some of the textured matte cargo boxes.

-Our last set of evaluations looks at the appearance of each cargo carrier, focusing on the color, finish, shape, and overall look of each product.
-The Yakima GrandTour — in our minds — is one of the better-looking cargo carriers of the group, meriting it a great score in this metric.
+Our last set of evaluations looked at the appearance of each cargo carrier, focusing on the color, finish, shape, and overall look of each product.
+The GrandTour — in our minds — is one of the better-looking cargo carriers of the group.

 The GrandTour is a solid value.
-While it isn’t the cheapest roof box, it offers a surprisingly good price per cubic foot and a top-tier performance overall.
-There are cargo boxes that cost considerably more, too, but we don't think they add more performance advantages.
-Compared to the other cargo boxes on the market, the price here is fair, and the performance is top-notch, proving strong value in a built-to-last product.
+While it isn't the cheapest roof box, it offers a surprisingly good price per cubic foot and a top-tier performance overall.
+There are cargo boxes that cost considerably more, but we don't think they add more performance advantages.
+The price here is fair compared to the other cargo boxes on the market, and the performance is top-notch, proving strong value in a built-to-last product.

 — David Wise